mid9tech/book-shop/README.md

 ## Contact

-If you have any questions, feedback, or inquiries regarding HShopp, please feel free to reach out to us:
+If you have any questions, feedback, or inquiries regarding mid9shop, please feel free to reach out to us:

 - Email: nvhai2408@gmail.com
 - LinkedIn: [Nguyen Van Hai](https://www.linkedin.com/in/nvhai248/)
 - GitHub: [nguyenvanhai](https://github.com/nvhai248)

-We appreciate your interest in HShopp and look forward to hearing from you!
+We appreciate your interest in mid9shop and look forward to hearing from you!